-DiaMedica Therapeutics Inc. and its wholly-owned subsidiaries, DiaMedica USA, Inc. and DiaMedica Australia Pty Ltd. (collectively "we," "us," "our," "DiaMedica" and the "Company"), exist for the primary purpose of advancing the clinical and commercial development of a proprietary recombinant KLK1 protein for the treatment of kidney and neurological diseases.
-Currently, our primary focus is on chronic kidney disease (CKD) and acute ischemic stroke (AIS).
-Our parent company is governed under the British Columbia Business Corporations Act and, commencing on December 7, 2018, our common shares are publicly traded on The Nasdaq Capital Market under the symbol "DMAC."
-The Company's shares were previously traded on the TSX Venture Exchange in Canada and on the OTCQB in the United States.
+DiaMedica Therapeutics Inc. and its wholly-owned subsidiaries, DiaMedica USA, Inc. and DiaMedica Australia Pty Ltd. (collectively we, us, our, DiaMedica and the Company), exist for the primary purpose of advancing the clinical and commercial development of a proprietary recombinant KLK1 protein for the treatment of neurological and kidney diseases.
+Currently, our primary focus is on acute ischemic stroke (AIS) and chronic kidney disease (CKD).
+Our parent company is governed under the British Columbia Business Corporations Act, and our common shares are publicly traded on The Nasdaq Capital Market under the symbol "DMAC."